| |

 little more than a parking lot.
 It's also a pull-out

 place for canoes and kayaks who are heading downstream.
+The rapids downstream are impossible to negotiate and

 are deadly.
 Be aware of this if you put your boat in